How to Use Quotation Marks

 How to Use Notes and Bibliographies

-The next item on the Nonfiction Editing Checklist has to do with citing your sources: ☐ Footnotes, endnotes, blind notes, and reference lists have been used appropriately and are formatted correctly.
+The next item on the Nonfiction Editing Checklist has to do with citing your sources: ☐ Footnotes, endnotes, invisible notes, and reference lists have been used appropriately and are formatted correctly.
 The Chicago Manual of Style offers several options for citing your sources.
 The first of these is the least …

 Take Extra Care with Scripture Citations